 Their Opening Hours can be found by going to their opening times page.

 The Office is located in Cowley, three miles from Oxford city centre.
 Buses 5(Oxford Bus Company) and 1 and 10(Stagecoach) travel from the centre, stopping near the Archive.
 Bus 5 also runs from Oxford Railway Station.

-Free parking is available on the premises, but there are limited spaces available.
+Free parking is available on the premises, but limited spaces are available.

-It is prudent to book in advance before visiting Oxfordshire Record Office in order to avoid disappointment because it can become very busy.
+It is prudent to book in advance before visiting Oxfordshire Record Office in order to avoid disappointment especially if you are travelling some distance because it can become very busy.

-There is a cafe on the premises which sells tea, coffee, biscuits and snacks but it does not sell sandwiches or meals.
-You are also welcome to bring your own food
+A cafe is available on the premises which sells fair-trade tea and coffee.
+Biscuits and snacks are also available but it does not sell sandwiches or meals.
+You are also welcome to bring your own food.

-Books and CD-Roms are also available to buy from the shop, which include research guides, local history books, introductory books, Oxford Gaol Prisoner Portraits and Oxfordshire Parish Registers and Bishop's Transcripts.
+Books and CD-Roms are available to buy from their shop, which include research guides, local history books, introductory books, Oxford Gaol Prisoner Portraits and Oxfordshire Parish Registers and Bishop's Transcripts.

-They offer a research service for people unable to visit the office in person.
-A charge is made for any enquiry lasting longer than 15 minutes.
-For more information regarding this service please visit the enquiry and research service page.
+The Archive offers a research service for people unable to visit the office in person.
+A charge is made for any enquiry lasting longer than 15 minutes, and must be paid in advance.